magenta/magenta/magenta/reviews/rnnrbm.md

 ----
 ## Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription

-[Boulanger-Lewandowski 2012](http://www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf) was an influential paper that served as a bridge between research on energy based models in the 2000s and early 2010s and more modern research on recurrent neural networks.
+[Boulanger-Lewandowski 2012](http://www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf) is an influential paper that served as a bridge between research on energy based models in the 2000s and early 2010s and more modern research on recurrent neural networks.
 The algorithms introduced in the paper are some of the most successful polyphonic music generation algorithms to date.
 In addition, the paper lay the groundwork for future research in sequential generative models, such as [Graves 2013](http://arxiv.org/pdf/1308.0850v5.pdf).

 The authors of [Boulanger-Lewandowski 2012](http://www-etud.iro.umontreal.ca/~boulanni/ICML2012.pdf) describe a series of powerful sequential generative models, including the Recurrent Neural Network - Restricted Boltzmann Machine (RNN-RBM).
 We can think of this powerful model as a sequence of Restricted Boltzmann Machines (RBM) whose parameters are determined by a Recurrent Neural Network (RNN).
 Each RBM in the sequence is capable of modeling a complex and high dimensional probability distribution, and the RNN conditions each distribution on those of the previous time steps.